-- A. Liabilities and Insurance.
+A. Liabilities and Insurance.
 Grantor retains all responsibilities and shall bear all costs and liabilities of any kind related to the ownership, operation, upkeep, and maintenance of the Protected Property, including the maintenance of adequate comprehensive general liability insurance coverage.
-Such insurance shall include Grantee's interest and name Grantee as an additional insured and provide for at least thirty (30) days notice to Grantee before cancellation and that the act or omission of one insured will not invalidate the policy as to the other insured party. - B. Taxes.
+Such insurance shall include Grantee's interest and name Grantee as an additional insured and provide for at least thirty (30) days notice to Grantee before cancellation and that the act or omission of one insured will not invalidate the policy as to the other insured party.
+Grantee shall maintain a general liability policy insuring Grantee for claims made for bodily injury and property damage associated with Grantee's activities on or concerning the Protected Property.

+- B. Taxes.
 Grantor shall pay before delinquency all taxes, assessments, fees, charges of whatever description levied on or assessed against the Protected Property by competent authority (collectively "taxes"), including any taxes imposed upon, or incurred as a result of, this Easement, and shall furnish Grantee with satisfactory evidence of payment upon request.
 Grantee is authorized, in the absence of any formal protest from the Grantor as to the validity of such taxes, but in no event obligated to make or advance any payment of taxes, upon three (3) days prior written notice to Grantor, in accordance with any bill, statement, or estimate procured from the appropriate authority, without inquiry into the validity of the taxes or the accuracy of the bill, statement, or estimate, and the obligation created by such payment shall bear interest until paid by the Grantor at the maximum rate allowed by law. - C. Environmental Representations and Warranties.
 Grantor represents and warrants that to the best of Grantor's knowledge: - 1.
-There are no apparent or latent defects in or on the Protected Property; - 2.
-There has been no release, dumping, burying or abandonment on the Protected Property of any substances, materials, or wastes which are hazardous, toxic, harmful or dangerous, or are designated as, or contain components which are, or are designated as, hazardous, toxic, dangerous, or harmful and/or which are subject to regulation as hazardous or toxic, dangerous, or harmful and/or which are subject to regulation as hazardous or toxic, dangerous or as a pollutant by any federal, state or local law, regulation, statute, or ordinance: - 3.
-Neither Grantor nor Grantor's predecessors in interest have disposed of any hazardous substances off-site, nor have they disposed of substances at sites designated or proposed to be designated as federal or state Superfund sites; and - 4.
+There has been no release, dumping, burying or abandonment on the Protected Property of any substances, materials, or wastes which are hazardous, toxic, harmful or dangerous, or are designated as, or contain components which are, or are designated as, hazardous, toxic, dangerous, or harmful and/or which are subject to regulation as hazardous or toxic, dangerous, or harmful and/or which are subject to regulation as hazardous or toxic, dangerous or as a pollutant by any federal, state or local law, regulation, statute, or ordinance; - 2.
+Neither Grantor nor Grantor's predecessors in interest have disposed of any hazardous substances off-site, nor have they disposed of substances at sites designated or proposed to be designated as federal or state Superfund sites; and - 3.
 There is no pending or threatened litigation affecting the Protected Property or any portion thereof which will materially impair the value or usefulness of the Protected Property or any portion thereof to the Grantee.
-No civil or criminal proceedings have been instigated or are pending against the Grantor or its predecessors by government agencies or third parties arising out of alleged violations of environmental laws, and neither

-Grantor nor its predecessors in interest have received any notices of violation, penalties, claims, demand letters, or other notifications relating to a breach of environmental laws.
+No civil or criminal proceedings have been instigated or are pending against the Grantor or its predecessors by government agencies or third parties arising out of alleged violations of environmental laws, and neither Grantor nor its predecessors in interest have received any notices of violation, penalties, claims, demand letters, or other notifications relating to a breach of environmental laws.

+D. Indemnification.

-- D. Indemnification.
-Grantor shall hold harmless, indemnify, and defend Grantee and its members, directors, officers, employees, agents, and contractors and the heirs, personal representatives, successors, and assigns of each of them (collectively "Indemnified Parties") from and against all liabilities, penalties, costs, losses, damages, expenses, causes of action, claims, demands, or judgments, including, without limitation, reasonable attorney's fees, arising from or in any way connected with: - 1.
-Injury to or the death of any person, or physical damage to any property, resulting from any act, omission, condition, or other matter related to or occurring on or about the Property, regardless of cause, unless due solely to the negligence of any of the Indemnified Parties; - 2.
-The obligations specified in subsections A and B of this section; - 3.
-The breach of the environmental representation and warranties specified in subsection C of this section; or - 4.
-The existence or administration of this Easement.
+1. Grantor shall hold harmless, indemnify, and defend Grantee and its members, directors, officers, employees, agents, and contractors and the heirs, personal representatives, successors, and assigns of each of them (collectively "Indemnified Parties") from and against all liabilities, penalties, costs, losses, damages, expenses, causes of action, claims, demands, or judgments, including, without limitation, reasonable attorney's fees, arising from or in any way connected with: